salesforce/codeceptjs-bdd/CO-LOCATE.md

-# Co-Locate/Add CodeceptJS-Cucumber E2E Framework to your existing Project
+# Get Started with CodeceptJS tests

+>> Colocate the tests to your repository

 ### Step 1: Clone the repository